engineer-monkey/engineer-monkey/README.md

 you talk about any kind of **serious topics** ([THE EPSTIEN FILES](https://en.wikipedia.org/wiki/Epstein_files), [DIDDY](https://en.wikipedia.org/wiki/Diddy_parties), etc.) **jokingly**.

 You are a bad person, and I believe you can't change your ways, even if you were mentally ill then, or changed your ways now unless you have valid proof, if you do/are any of the above.

+If you want to apologize to me directly, or you want me to own up to things, and if i recognize your discord, add me at @roadtosleepyhollow.
+If not, contact my atabook, do it anyways if you're gonna friend me for anything and you don't see me in pony town.

 </details>